 API Features and Performance

-The CMS should offer robust REST or GraphQL APIs that allow you to fetch, create, update, and delete content efficiently.
+The CMS should offer strong REST or GraphQL APIs that allow you to fetch, create, update, and delete content efficiently.
 Performance matters, so consider the API response times and the ability to handle high-traffic loads.
 Look for features like caching, rate limiting, and pagination to ensure smooth and fast content delivery.

 Ease of Integration with Existing Tools and Workflow